dmlb2000/pacifica-cartd/README.md

 DATABASE_LOGGING - Optional - Set if you want to debug the Peewee queries.
 Causes the queries to be printed out

+DATABASE_CONNECT_ATTEMPTS - Optional - Set the number of times the application tries to connect to the database if a failure occurs.
+Default 3

+DATABASE_WAIT - Optional - Set the amount of time (in seconds) the application will take between trying to reconnect to the database.
+Default 10 seconds

 ## cartserver

 The wsgi web server for the cart which provides the API